Close Menu

 • Michael Kazula, Director of Marketing, Olavivo

 Of the 16 fintech companies that went public in 2025, only two traded above their IPO price by year end.
 Chime and Klarna were supposed to be the success stories that reopened the IPO window for the rest of the sector.
-Instead, they became cautionary tales.
+Instead, they became cautionary tales, and the fintech IPO lessons they left behind are impossible to ignore.

-Ultimately, the lesson is not that fintechs should avoid going public.
+The takeaway is not that fintechs should avoid going public.
 Rather, it is that going public does not fix a broken business model.
 It exposes one.
-Because of this, private fintechs still in the pipeline, including Stripe, Revolut, and Ramp, should study these outcomes carefully.
-After all, the market is no longer asking how fast you are growing.
+Because of this, private fintechs still in the pipeline, including Stripe, Revolut, and Ramp, should study these fintech IPO lessons carefully.
+The market is no longer asking how fast you are growing.
 It is asking whether you can sustain profitability through a credit cycle, a regulatory shift, and a competitive disruption, all at the same time.
+Companies still evaluating their acquisition readiness should apply these same principles.

 DigitalBanking Financial FinancialTechnology